 When the Recon Team leaves a structure WITHOUT completing the Search (aftershock, end of shift, etc), then the second slash WILL NOT be made.
-A Solid Circle is drawn at the mid-length of the First Slash, and & Victim Info will be filled in.
-Also indication of Quadrants or Floors indication of Quadrants or Floors formpleted should be added in a BOX below the X, or if the Bldg HAS NOT below the X, or if the Bldg HAS NOT below the X, or if the Bldg HAS NOT below the X, or if the Bldg HAS NOT below the X, or if the Bldg HAS NOT
+A Solid Circle is drawn at the mid-length of the First Slash, and Date/Time of Exit, Personal Hazards, & Victim Info will be filled in.
+Also indication of Quadrants or Floors completed should be added in a BOX below the X, or if the Bldg HAS NOT been entered (as in Hurricanes) mark